Fast Ewald Summation using Prolate Spheroidal Wave Functions: Auxiliary standard results

 \subsection{A lattice-to-continuum estimate}

 We recall a standard lattice covering argument that bounds radial lattice sums by corresponding integrals.
-This estimate is used in the proof of Lemma~\ref{lemma:dirsumerr_L2} to pass from discrete sums to radial integrals.
+This estimate is used in the proof of Proposition~\ref{prop:PSWF_split_errors} to pass from discrete sums to radial integrals.

 \begin{lemma}[Lattice covering lemma in $\R^3$] Let $f:[0,\infty)\to[0,\infty)$ be nonincreasing.
 For $K>\sqrt{3}/2$,

 \end{lemma}

 \begin{proof} Partition $\R^3$ into cubes $Q_{\bm{k}}=\bm{k}+[-\tfrac12,\tfrac12)^3$.
 For any $\bx\in Q_{\bm{k}}$ one has $||\bx|-|\bm{k}||\le\sqrt{3}/2$.
 Monotonicity of $f$ then yields the stated bound. \end{proof}